 The stages set out above are an indication and if some stages are not required, the fee will be reduced.
 You may wish to handle the claim yourself and only have our advice in relation to some of the stages.
 This can be arranged to individuals needs.

-Our fees will be calculated on an hourly basis charged at £225 per hour for a Partner/Solicitor and £150 for a Trainee Solicitor and £125 per hour for a paralegal.
+Our fees will be calculated on an hourly basis charged at £245 plus VAT per hour for a Partner/Solicitor and £170 plus VAT for a Trainee Solicitor and £125 plus VAT per hour for a paralegal.
 These rates sometimes require a review, normally at the beginning of the year to reflect in overhead costs.
 Our hourly rate reflects the sums approved by the local judiciary.
 Rates are correct at the date this article is posted but may be subject to change.

 How long will my matter take?